 Address – This group meet in private home.

-Web – www.deccamrg.com or type in “DECCA Model Railway Group”
+Web – type in “DECCA Model Railway Group”

 Monthly meetings are held in private member’s homes.
 Digital Command Control (DCC) is now the commonly used method to control model railway operations using 18-volt AC and contains many features not available to older style controllers using 12 -15-volt Direct Current.
 Anyone with an interest in, or wanting to find out more about DCC is welcome to contact the group.